Delta Sigma Phi: 1945–1999: Post-War Growth, Desegregation, and Expansion

-The fraternity in the 21st century
+2000-Present

-Today, Delta Sigma Phi consists of 107 chapters and colonies across the United States.
-At the 2005 convention, the fraternity adopted "Vision 2025," a plan to transform Delta Sigma Phi into "America's Leading Fraternity" by the year 2025 with aggressive goals for leadership training, alumni involvement, and new chapter development.
-The goal is for Delta Sigma Phi to rank within the top three to five of any quantitative measurement of national fraternities in the NIC.
+At its 2005 convention, the fraternity adopted "Vision 2025," a plan to transform Delta Sigma Phi into "America's Leading Fraternity" by the year 2025 with aggressive goals for leadership training, alumni involvement, and new chapter development.
 Delta Sigma Phi also adopted the American Red Cross as its national philanthropy.
-Members are urged to support the endeavors of the non-profit and raise funds.
-Since the adoption of the American Red Cross and "Vision 2025," Delta Sigma Phi aims to be recognized as "Men of Action" in their recruitment and development philosophy.
-These are highlighted in the 2009 call to action video titled "All In."

-Among the initiatives laid out in Vision 2025, the fraternity provided leadership education to all of its undergraduates by 2015, developed "The Summit" to train all presidents and recruitment chairmen with professional recruitment techniques, and open between eight and 12 chapters annually with a goal of reaching 200 undergraduate chapters by 2025.
+Among the initiatives laid out in Vision 2025, the fraternity provided leadership education to all of its undergraduates, developed "The Summit" to train all presidents and recruitment chairmen with professional recruitment techniques, and opened between eight and twelve chapters annually to reach 200 undergraduate chapters by 2025.
 Rather than closing struggling chapters with small memberships, the fraternity actively redeveloped them as they would develop a brand-new chapter.

-Delta Sigma Phi became the first fraternity to create a partnership with Phired Up Productions, a fraternity and sorority recruitment consulting company, to coach its New Chapter Development team.
-Since the partnership began in 2009, Delta Sigma Phi has broken its record for number of men recruited for a colony three times, most recently in 2012 when a group at Arizona State University launched with 120 founding fathers.

-Delta Sig in the 2010s: The Better Man

-During the second decade of the 21st Century the fraternity began to see the fruits of its new partnerships and vision.
-Twenty-two new chapter developments or redevelopments took place between 2009 and 2013, with an average new chapter size of 52 men, one of the highest among NIC men's fraternities.
-The organization-wide GPA surpassed the 3.0 mark and $100,000 dollars was made available for academic scholarships through the McKee Scholarship.
+Delta Sigma Phi established a partnership with Phired Up Productions, a fraternity and sorority recruitment consulting company, to coach its New Chapter Development team.
+During the second decade of the 21st Century, the fraternity began to benefit from this partnership.
+Twenty-two new chapter developments or redevelopments took place between 2009 and 2013.
+The organization-wide GPA surpassed the 3.0 mark and 100,000 dollars was made available for academic scholarships through the McKee Scholarship.
 The fraternity's staff grew more than 50 percent from 2011 to 2014.

-New programs were announced in 2013 to launch in 2014 including the Presidents' Academy, a service immersion trip (The Journey) and an online education platform titled "The Lamp" to provide membership and leadership development and training to 100 percent of the undergraduate membership by 2015.

-In 2014, the fraternity announced a partnership with Alpha Phi Alpha and Alpha Omicron Pi to host "Conversations on Race" at institutions where all three organizations have component chapters.
-The focus of these events is to create an open forum for students to discuss race and the effects of discrimination in their local and fraternity/sorority communities.
+The fraternity also prohibited hazing.